CleverCloud/clever-cloud.com/en/pages/terms-of-use.md

 ## Article 10 : Acceptance of Terms

-The customer declares to have read and expressly accepted these Terms..
+The customer declares to have read and expressly accepted these Terms.